 continental climate.
 But people in central places lately prefer to add

-some vegetables such as potatoes, carrot and cabbage to noodle soup.
+some vegetables such as potatoes, carrots, and cabbage to noodle soup.

 Chanasan Mah